 The Phillips family was liberal and cultured.
 Together with her three sisters, Charlotte, Rosetta and Adele, Marion was sent to the Presbyterian Ladies College, from where she went on to Melbourne University.
 There she was a prize-winning student, gaining a first class degree in History.
 In 1904 she won a special scholarship in Economics and History at the London School of Economics, where from 1904–1907 she worked on her doctorate on the development of New South Wales, which she published in 1909 as A Colonial Autocracy.

 In 1907 Phillips joined the Independent Labour Party, founded by Keir Hardie.
 This was a highly idealistic movement, which believed in a form of non-Marxist socialism and whose members were as concerned with employment conditions as with spiritual and intellectual needs.
-Members were vegetarian and practiced keep fit and preventative medicine.
+Some of the members were vegetarian and practiced preventative medicine.
 At around the same time Phillips joined the Fabian Society and a year later joined the Women’s Labour League, whose function was to inform, educate and promote discussion of the political issues concerning women through both the written and the spoken word.

-This was the beginning of Phillips’s career as a pioneering reformer; in 1909 she became a member of the executive of the Women’s Labour League; in 1910 she became secretary of the National Union of Suffrage Societies; in 1911 she became Secretary of the National Federation of Women Workers.
+This was the beginning of Phillips’s career as a pioneering reformer; in 1910 she became secretary of the National Union of Women's Suffrage Societies, and in 1911 she became a member of the executive of the Women’s Labour League and Secretary of the National Federation of Women Workers.
 In 1912 she became General Secretary of the Women’s Labour League and until her death was editor of the “League Leaflet” (from 1913 it was called Labour Woman).